top of page

 Leaves

-Gloria was born in 1938, moving to the Utopia community in 1977.
-Originally she started batik painting and was one of the founding members of the Utopia Women's Batik Group.
-In 1988 the woman began painting their designs on canvas rather than fabric and the show that resulted toured notable galleries in Australia and drew international attention.
+A niece of Emily Kam Kngwarreye, Gloria was born in 1942, moving to the Utopia community in 1977.
+Originally, she started batik painting and was one of the founding members of the Utopia Women's Batik Group.
+In 1988, the women began painting their designs on canvas rather than fabric, and the show that resulted toured notable galleries in Australia and drew international attention.

 £950.00Price